HDSB-BCHS-2425-ICS3UC/final-evaluation-project-shreyasipanthee/docs/PSEUDOCODE.md

 START

 # Introduction
+PRINT "Welcome to Blob Life"
-PRINT "Welcome to Conway's Game of Life"
+PRINT "A fun, colorful version of Conway's Game of Life!"
-PRINT "A simulation of cellular life and death based on mathematical rules."

-# Setup Grid
+# Initialize
-CREATE 10x10 grid → STORE as grid
-For each cell in grid
-    INITIALIZE state as DEAD
-    STORE coordinates and size
-    DRAW cell on screen using pygame functions
+IMPORT pygame and other modules
+SETUP screen, clock, constants (width, height, grid size, etc.)
+LOAD fonts, images, sounds

-# Define Cell Class
+# Define Cell class
-DEFINE class Cell:
+CLASS Cell:
-    INIT with x, y, size, and alive state
-    METHOD draw() → Draw cell (alive = filled, dead = empty) METHOD toggle() → Switch alive/dead state
+    INIT(row, col, size)
+        SET alive = False
+    METHOD toggle()
+        SWITCH alive/dead state
+    METHOD draw(screen)
+        DRAW filled blob if alive, outline if dead

+# Create Grid
+MAKE 2D list of Cell objects

-# Main Game Loop
+# Game State
+SET screen_state = "start_page"
-SET simulation_running = FALSE
+SET simulation_running = False
+SET generation = 0

+# Main Loop
-WHILE game is running
+WHILE game is running:
-    LISTEN for pygame events:
+    HANDLE events:
-        If event is QUIT
-            END program
-        IF event is MOUSE CLICK
-            GET cell at clicked position → CALL toggle() function IF event KEY PRESS:
+        IF quit event:
+            EXIT
+        IF mouse click:
+            IF on start button:
+                screen_state = "start_menu"
+            IF in grid and simulation not running:
+                TOGGLE cell at click
-            IF key is SPACE
+        IF key press:
+            IF SPACE:
                 TOGGLE simulation_running
-            IF key is C
-                SET all cells to DEAD
-            IF key is R
+            IF R and not running:
-                RANDOMIZE cell states
+                RANDOMIZE grid
+            IF LEFT ARROW and not running:
+                CLEAR grid
+            IF RIGHT ARROW and not running:
+                STEP one generation

+    IF simulation_running:
+        UPDATE grid using next_generation()

+    DRAW screen based on screen_state:
+        IF start_page:
+            SHOW animated blobs and title
+        IF start_menu:
+            SHOW buttons for Play and Tutorial
-            IF key is ESC
+        IF tutorial:
-                END program
+            DISPLAY next tutorial message each click

-    IF simulation_running is TRUE
+        IF simulation:
-        CALL update_grid(grid) → APPLY Game of Life Rules

-    CALL draw_grid(grid) → DISPLAY updated grid
+            DRAW grid and instructions

-    UPDATE display
+    UPDATE screen
-    DELAY to control simulation speed
+    DELAY for frame rate

-# Define update_grid(grid)
+# next_generation()
-COPY current grid to a temporary grid temp_grid
+COPY grid to temp_grid
 FOR each cell in grid:
-    CALL count_alive_neighbours(cell)
+    COUNT alive neighbours
     APPLY rules:
-        IF cell is ALIVE and (neighbors < 2 or neighbors > 3):
-            SET cell to DEAD
-        IF cell is ALIVE and (neighbors == 2 or 3):
-            KEEP cell ALIVE
-        IF cell is DEAD and (neighbors == 3):
-            SET cell to ALIVE
+        - Alive + <2 or >3 neighbours → die
+        - Alive + 2 or 3 neighbours → live
+        - Dead + exactly 3 neighbours → become alive
 RETURN updated grid

-# Define count_alive_neighbours(cell)
+# count_alive_neighbours(cell)
-SET alive_count = 0
-FOR each of the 8 surrounding positions:
+CHECK 8 surrounding cells
-    IF neighbour is within bounds and is ALIVE INCREMENT count
+COUNT how many are alive
 RETURN count

-# Define draw_grid(grid)
-FOR each cell in grid:
-    CALL cell.draw(screen)

 END
 ```